 I watched a friend of mine give his wife of one year power of attorney right before he was deployed.

-He came home eight months later.
+He came home eight months later to a pleasant surprise.
 She was six months pregnant.

 Also, she had maxed out three credit cards in his name.

 14. Used retirement funds to buy a horse